Impact Windows or Hurricane Shutters?

 Benefits of Accordion Shutters

 Accordion shutters require little effort in terms of protecting your windows and doors.
 One person can secure a home quickly.
 Second-floor windows are a bit more involved and take more time.
-Regardless, the're quicker and convenient compared to screwing plywood up.
+Regardless, they're quicker and convenient compared to screwing plywood up.

 Cost of Impact Glass vs Hurricane Shutters